cmaxw/devchat-eleventy/src/dev-rev/how-to-do-cold-outreach-for-job-searches-and-sales.md

 duration:
 audio_url:
 podcast: dev-rev
+youtube_video_id: V9MWSs8sBKE
 tags:
   - dev_rev
   - podcast
   - video
 ---

-https://www.youtube.com/watch?v=V9MWSs8sBKE Charles talks about his sales process for sponsorships and how it translates to finding a job.
+Charles talks about his sales process for sponsorships and how it translates to finding a job.